Skip to main content

 What this template emits

-Indication · Per-lesion pathology and margin · Per-lesion closure procedure · Per-lesion specimen orientation · Shared post-op plan
+Indication · Per-lesion pathology and margin · Site-driven skin prep · Per-lesion closure procedure and skin suture · Per-lesion specimen orientation · Closure-specific post-op plan, removals and follow-up